grstavares/ShoppingCartPOC/README.md

 ### Integration Requirements

 - For authenticated users, the HTTPS requests must contains an Authorization Header with a JSON Web Token with authentication details;
 - For unauthenticated users, the frontend session number must be informed as a path parameter of the request.
-The Path parameter in question must have a format that are agreed before and this format will be validated by the service logic to garantee that it can't conflict with the user identification range.
+The Path parameter in question must have a format that are agreed before and this format will be validated by the service logic to guarantee that it can't conflict with the user identification range.

 ### Usage